All you need to know

 The funds will be transferred to the research office of the supervisor’s home university, and the university will pay you according to its specific rules.
 For projects requiring ethical approval, funds will not be released until approval is obtained.
 Some projects may require specific agreements, for example regarding intellectual property.
 Funding may be reduced, withheld, delayed or cancelled in special situations that will be explained in the letter of award.

 - You are enrolled in your final semester of master’s studies or have earned your master’s degree prior to applying.
-If you have been admitted into a doctoral program from a bachelor’s program (direct-entry), you must have completed the first six semesters of full time graduate studies and must be enrolled in your doctoral program at the time of application.
+If you have been admitted into a doctoral program from a bachelor’s program (direct-entry), you must have completed the first six semesters of full time graduate studies and must be enrolled in your doctoral program.
 In the case of a direct entry, the first six semesters of study can only be financed by a master’s scholarship.

-- You are or you intend to enrol in a program at HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University, or the University of Alberta.
+- You are or you intend to enrol in a doctoral program program at HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University, or the University of Alberta.

 - You have maintained a first-class minimum cumulative average (3.7/4.3 or 3.5/4.00) during your graduate studies.